 Wyoming |

-These fees are often high under the circumstances because they are calculated based on the gross value of the probate assets, not the net value.
+These fees are often high under the circumstances because they're calculated based on the gross value of the probate assets, not the net value.
 For example, if you're handling an estate that includes a house worth $300,000, with $175,000 left on the mortgage, the lawyer's fee would be based on $300,000—not the $125,000 of equity the estate actually owns.
-And the probate paperwork for a transferring a $1 million house is basically the same as it is for transferring a $150,000 house—so why should the fee be so different?
+And the probate paperwork for transferring a $1 million house is basically the same as it is for transferring a $150,000 house—so why should the fee be so different?

 You can get an idea of how high these fees are by looking at California's statutory fee schedule.
 For "ordinary" services, a lawyer can collect: